seansfkelley/seansfkelley.github.io/_drafts/border-disputes.md

 Due to the nature of the goods and services in question, not all of them propose solutions to all the aforementioned disputes.[^provider] I think this is commendable; it is better to do one thing well than to try to solve all problems at the same time.
 As such, I will discuss only those solutions readily apparent in each good or service and leave the others unaddressed.

-[^provider]: On an actually somewhat serious note, it's worth pointing out that the providers of these goods and services may be restricted by their government to a specific rendition of the relevant maps (China is [known to do this](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#Map_content)) or may not even know that there is a border dispute at all and just picked whatever came up first on Google.
+[^provider]: On an actually somewhat serious note, it's worth pointing out that the providers of these goods and services may be restricted by their government to a specific rendition of the relevant maps (China is [known to do this](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#Map_content)) or may not even know that there is a border dispute at all and just picked whatever came up first on Google (which suggests the kind of power a private for-profit company can have over education and geopolitics).

 Non-disclaimer: links in this post to vendors like Amazon are not affiliate links.
 I won't make any money if you choose to express your geopolitical opinions by making purchases to goods or services linked through this post.